 Green living is becoming more critical these days.
 With a warming planet at the forefront of our minds, it’s our responsibility to advocate for the environment and make more sustainable lifestyle choices.

 We recently added a great article to our blog that provided simple ways to live life more sustainably.
-If you’re looking at ways to become even more enviro-savvy, we’ve put together 5 awesome Instagram accounts of Australians that are sustainably minded and share it on their socials.
+If you’re looking at ways to become even more enviro-savvy, we’ve put together four awesome Instagram accounts of Australians that are sustainably minded and share them on their socials.
 They are sure to give you all the inspiration you need to get started.

 1. Dr Anita Vandyke | @rocket_science

 Anita is committed to living a zero-waste life without sacrifice or deprivation.
 She’s written a book on living a zero-waste life and she’s also super smart; qualified rocket scientist, student of Medicine, blogger and author.
 Most importantly she’s a caretaker of this planet we call home.